marks530/ms3_project/README.md

 >"Build a MongoDB-backed Flask project for a web application that allows Users to store and manipulate data records on a cloud-based host"

-It was necessaryl also to create a scalable application, capable efficiently of handling growing numbers of Users and their input on the database.
+It was necessary also to create a scalable application, capable efficiently of handling growing numbers of Users and their input on the database.

 [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) was a ideal for this purpose as it is a non-relational document-oriented database program.